 About the Program

-The program will have a strong preference for family housing in high opportunity areas of the region, as defined by the Baltimore Regional Housing Partnership.
-At least two-thirds of vouchers awarded through the Baltimore Regional PBV program will be for this type of home.
-Any vouchers awarded outside these areas must be part of concerted revitalization plans that will also offer substantial opportunity to residents.
+The program supports family housing in high opportunity areas of the region, as defined by the Baltimore Regional Housing Partnership.
 Families participating in this program will be eligible for substantial housing mobility counseling from the Baltimore Regional Housing Partnership, both before and after moving to their new home.
-That counseling will include assistance with any credit issues, family budgeting, guidance on working with property owners and managers, and rights and responsibilities as a tenant.
+That counseling will include assistance with any credit issues, family budgeting, and guidance on working with property owners and managers, and rights and responsibilities as a tenant.

 Public Notice - Award of Project-Based Vouchers